saurabh-ariyan/back-end-developer-interview-questions/gyan.md

 - The structure in which data is displayed *need* not be same as in which it is sent from API.
 Last logged in : Yesterday, API response: datetime
 - Error message dispalyed to the end user should be in the API response and not generated based on HTTP code or error code.
 - Ideally even small dropdowns should be mapped to API calls.
 Any update in them can be handled easily.
+- Error messages can also be a json file that the front-end calls only one time when loading the site and stores in the front end based on the user preference of language.
+- Error messages in some use case in the front end also makes sense.
+Your server and the front end device may have the same amount of memory!

+## Basics Security:

+- You don’t want to store credit card numbers, health data or passwords in plain text!
+If it comes out, and it will, you will loose all the goodwill you have created with your customer base.
+- If data is stored or transfered as plain text, if older/weaker encryption (please dont use md5 anymore) is used, or if data is decrypted carelessly, attackers can gain acces and exploit the data.
+- Authentication :
+  - if using JWT, ensure the ip address of the request and the ip address of the creator of session token is same?
+  - the token timeout should be optimum based on your use case, keeping a small timeout makes the user choose a weaker password and a very long timeout should not make sense.
+Last use vs the generated token timeout seems preferable.
+  - use vulnerability detection services, synk.io or npm and yarn native service to keep a check on your package dependenices.
+  -